Pricing is one of the fastest levers a business can pull to affect revenue—but only when it’s set deliberately, not by default.

 Cost-plus pricing

-Cost-plus pricing model is as basic as it sounds.
+Cost-plus pricing is as basic as it sounds.
 Take the cost of your product, and mark it up.

 Pro: Easy, simple way to create pricing and margin profits.